natverse/fafbseg/README.md

 * For the FAFB dataset, [Zheng et al Cell 2018](https://www.cell.com/cell/fulltext/S0092-8674(18)30787-6)
 * For the FFN1 autosegmentation, [Li et al bioRxiv 2019](https://www.biorxiv.org/content/10.1101/605634v3)
-* For the FlyWire autosegmentation, [Dorkenwald et al bioRxiv 2020](https://www.biorxiv.org/content/10.1101/2020.08.30.274225v1) and https://flywire.ai
+* For the FlyWire autosegmentation, [Dorkenwald et al Nat Meth 2022](https:// https://doi.org/10.1038/s41592-021-01330-0) and https://flywire.ai
 * For the Buhmann synaptic connection autosegmentation, [Buhmann et al Nat Meth 2021](https://doi.org/10.1038/s41592-021-01183-7)
   * if using the `cleft_score` metric please also cite [Heinrich et al 2018](https://link.springer.com/chapter/10.1007%2F978-3-030-00934-2_36)
 * For the neurotransmitter prediction, [Eckstein et al. 2020 bioRxiv](https://www.biorxiv.org/content/10.1101/2020.06.12.148775v1)

-FlyWire coordinate transforms and synapse predictions make use of infrastructure contributed by Davi Bock, Gregory Jefferis, Philipp Schlegel and Eric Perlman supported by NIH BRAIN Initiative (grant 1RF1MH120679-01); additional work including assembling ground truth data was also supported by Wellcome trust (203261/Z/16/Z).
+FlyWire coordinate transforms and synapse predictions make use of infrastructure contributed by Davi Bock, Gregory Jefferis, Philipp Schlegel and Eric Perlman, supported by NIH BRAIN Initiative (grant 1RF1MH120679-01); additional work including assembling ground truth data was also supported by Wellcome trust (203261/Z/16/Z).

-For the fabseg package itself, please include a reference to the github page in your methods section as well as a citation to [Bates et al eLife 2020](https://doi.org/10.7554/eLife.53350). **Thank you!**
+For the fabseg package itself, please include a reference to the github page in your methods section as well as a citation to [Bates et al eLife 2020](https://doi.org/10.7554/eLife.53350) along with the statement:

+> Ongoing development of the natverse including the fafbseg package is supported by the NIH BRAIN Initiative (grant 1RF1MH120679-01) and the Medical Research Council (MC_U105188491).

+**Thank you!**